-You: “My back aches!”; we at Polysleep: “Ok, by what kind of back pains?”
+You: “My back aches!”; we at Polysleep: “Ok, but what kind of back pains?”

 You have backaches.
 It’s a fact, the pain is there.
 Each morning, you’re feeling like a Picasso painting, from the front but also from the side.
 To resolve your ailments, it’s necessary to figure out the origins of the problem, and so identify exactly what is causing the pain.
 That may seem like a simplistic answer, but it’s a first solution to determine what mind of backache is affecting you.